-During their final year in school, the children prepare to receive the Sacrament of Confirmation; this is usually celebrated during July.
+During their final year in school, the children prepare to receive the Sacrament of Confirmation; this is usually celebrated during the Summer Term.
 The children prepare for the Sacrament at home, in class and in the parish.

 During Religious Education lessons in school, the children study the Holy Spirit in detail.
 They look at the fruits and gifts of the Holy Spirit and think about how these will work in their future lives.
 The children study the events of Pentecost and think about how they will be like the disciples when the Holy Spirit comes down upon them.
 As Confirmation is a Sacrament of initiation, the children explore how Baptism and Confirmation are linked, focussing in particular at the signs and symbols used in both.